New High-Tech Hotel Takes Over a Historic Fort Worth Building, Promising Cutting Edge Perks

-Fort Worth's newest boutique hotel, The Sinclair, will open this fall.
+Fort Worth's newest boutique hotel, The Sinclair, took over a historic building.

 The hotel will feature a restaurant, oyster bar, rooftop bar, and podcast booth.
 Photo by Megan Ziots

 The Wicked Butcher is in the basement of the hotel.
 Photo by Megan Ziots

 Guest rooms feature high quality Egyptian cotton linens and smart technology.
 Photo by Megan Ziots

 The rooftop bar features 360 views of the city.
 Photo by Megan Ziots

 A buzzy new hotel with smart technology, 360 degree rooftop views and a modern steakhouse restaurant is opening in downtown Fort Worth this fall.
 The Sinclair is located at 512 Main Street and features 164 hotel rooms amongst 16 floors.